sagardebata/PLC_chatbot/README.md

 # PLC_chatbot
-A chatbot that connects to PLC tags through Kepware and does the job using conversation
+A chatbot that connects to PLC tags through Kepware and does the job through conversations.